Skip to content

 Image

-So, now that you've browsed the websites and your are familliar with concepts such as exponent and fraction, I have a few key concepts for you to make note of.
-If you can at all keep your floats as close to being between -1.0 and 1.0, you will keep as much of your precision as possible.
-4.0 / 3.0 is not the same in terms of precision as 4.0 * (1.0 / 3.0), unless the inverse number that you are multiplying with is exactly 1/2^N. This is an often used optimization as a multiplication is much cheaper than a division.
+So, now that you've browsed the websites and you are familliar with concepts such as exponent and fraction, I have a few key concepts for you to make note of.
+If you can at all keep your floats as close to being between -1.0 and 1.0 as possible, you will keep as much of your precision as possible.
+4.0 / 3.0 is not the same numerically as 4.0 * (1.0 / 3.0), unless the reciprocal that you are multiplying with is exactly 1/2^N. Multiplication by the reciprocal is an oft used optimization as a multiplication is much cheaper than a division.
 You will typically see this optimization if a division by a constant is happening in a loop -

 for element in &mut data {